If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 A central auditory processing disorder can impact many aspects of your child’s life.

-As a result, their speech therapy will focus on improving their communication in order to also improve possible affected areas like academic performance and language development.
+As a result, their speech therapy will focus on improving their communication.

 Let’s explore what strategies your speech therapist could employ in more detail.